Homological perturbation theory for nonperturbative integrals: A non-asymptotic analog of Feynman diagrams

-\paragraph{The Homological Perturbation Lemma} Homological perturbation has a long history.
-Although not named until~\cite{MR0260838}, the Homological Perturbation Lemma first appeared in~\cite{MR0220273}, and it is implicit in~\cite{MR0144348} and explicit in unpublished work by Barrat.
-More detailed history is available in~\cite{MR2762538}.
-A particularly good write-up of the Homological Perturbation Lemma is~\cite{Crainic04}.
+Homological perturbation has a long history starting in the 1960s and described in detail in~\cite{MR2762538}.
 The following definitions and result apply in any category enriched over abelian groups.
 We will intentionally use many of the same letters ($\varphi,\tau,\eta,\dots$) as we used in the statement of Theorem~\ref{thm.main}.

 A \define{retraction} consists of two chain complexes $(V_{\bullet},\partial_{V})$ and $(H_{\bullet},\partial_{H})$, chain maps $\varphi: H \to V$ and $\tau: V \to H$, and a \define{homotopy} (of homological degree $+1$) $\eta : V \to V$.
 These maps are required to satisfy that $\tau \circ \varphi = \id_{H}$ and $\varphi \circ \tau = {\id_{V}} + [\partial_{V},\eta]$.